hakansakarya/sensuspy/README.md

 # sensuspy
-Python package that provides utilities when working with data collected by the Sensus app
+A Python package that provides utilities when working with data collected via the Sensus app

+# Getting Started

+#